-Jess found that many, many more kinds of birds come into the yard than she ever imagined.
-(Her neighbor Carla sometimes asks incredulously, “Do you really see all those in our backyard?”)
-Jess began perfecting her bird photography after reading an article about Oakland Nature Preserve’s (ONP) photographer Mike Brinkley.
-Rich and Jess also began visiting places like Oakland for hiking and bird-watching.
+I found that many, many more kinds of birds come into the yard than I ever imagined.
+(Our neighbor Carla sometimes asks incredulously, “Do you really see all those in our backyard?”)
+I began serious bird photography after reading an article about Oakland Nature Preserve’s (ONP) photographer Mike Brinkley.
+We also began visiting places like Oakland for hiking and bird-watching.

-One day, Jess’s dad suggested that they visit the Circle B Bar Reserve in Lakeland.
+One day, my dad suggested that we visit the Circle B Bar Reserve in Lakeland.
 Wow!
-They visited in November and saw so many different species of birds.
+We visited in November and saw so many different species of birds.
 Although it was a bit of a drive from Orlando, it was an incredible place.
-By springtime, after seeing her first Sandhill Crane colts, Jess and her dad became regular visitors to the reserve, usually going at least once a week.
+By springtime, after seeing our first Sandhill Crane colts, my dad and I became regular visitors to the reserve, usually going at least once a week.
 It’s amazing how much you can learn about a place by photographing it regularly!

-Over time, Rich’s interests turned in other directions, and Jess continued her photography with her dad and other friends.
-She discovered places like Viera Wetlands, Fort De Soto, and Merritt Island National Wildlife Refuge.
-Now she gets up willingly at 4 in the morning on the weekends to go out and shoot sunrise.
-As her photography interest continues to grow, she blogs about her adventures beyond the backyard.
-She spends less time with roses these days, but she continues to enjoy and blog about her garden and the birds that visit her backyard.
+Over time, Rich’s interests turned in other directions, and I continued my photography with my dad and other friends (hi Michael!).
+I discovered places like Viera Wetlands, Fort De Soto, and Merritt Island National Wildlife Refuge.
+Now I get up willingly at 4 in the morning on the weekends to go out and shoot sunrise.
+As my photography interest continues to grow, I blog about my adventures beyond the backyard.
+I spend less time with roses these days, but I continue to blog about the garden and the birds that visit the backyard.
 And with the addition of Whiskey Loopy to our family, there are still plenty of bird-watchers in our house!

 …And so began the obsession with birds, roses, and photography.
 Thanks, Goldy!